magento/devdocs/src/guides/v2.4/test/integration/annotations/magento-data-fixture.md

 ### For Parameterized Data Fixtures

 {:.bs-callout-info}
-Parameterized Fixtures currently only available for Magento Open Source contributors, and will be released for public with Magento Open Source 2.5.5.
+Parameterized Data Fixtures currently only available for Magento Open Source contributors, and will be released for public with Magento Open Source 2.5.5.

-1. Fixture class MUST implement `Magento\TestFramework\FixtureInterface`.
-1. Fixture class MUST implement `Magento\TestFramework\RevertibleFixtureInterface` if the data created by the fixture is revertible.
-For instance a fixture that creates an entity (e.g. product).
+1. Fixture class MUST implement `Magento\TestFramework\Fixture\DataFixtureInterface` or  `Magento\TestFramework\Fixture\RevertibleDataFixtureInterface` if the data created by the fixture is revertible.
+For instance fixture that creates an entity (e.g. product).
-1. Fixture class SHOULD be placed in `<ModuleName>/Test/Fixture` Folder of corresponding module with namespace: `<VendorName>\<ModuleName>\Test\Fixture` (e.g Magento\Catalog\Test\Fixture).
+1. Fixture class SHOULD be placed in `<ModuleName>/Test/Fixture` folder of corresponding module with namespace: `<VendorName>\<ModuleName>\Test\Fixture` (e.g. Magento\Catalog\Test\Fixture).
 1. Fixture class SHOULD follow single responsibility principle.
 1. Fixture alias SHOULD be camelcase.
 1. Fixture JSON parameter MUST be a valid JSON string.